Recovering from Disaster

 There is evidence to suggest that individuals and communities experience an increase in personal adaptability following loss and/or displacement following a natural disaster.

 When climate disasters happen, we are faced with the reality that major changes need to happen now to reduce future harm, restore damaged ecosystems, and adapt to changes (Climate Psychology Alliance, 2025).
-The daunting scale of transformation needed means that we begin to face fundamental questions about our values and how we live, including our emotional, psychological and interpersonal adaptative abilities.
+The daunting scale of transformation needed means that we begin to face fundamental questions about our values and how we live, including our emotional, psychological and interpersonal adaptative abilities (Bendell, 2021).

 (1) Design a comprehensive self-care routine that works best for you, but includes at minimum